Dl-Kuro/-iut_nodejs_project/README.md

 ```
 This container will be the project's database with the username root and the password hapi.

-4. Go to /server/.env and complete it to configure everything.
-To modify the DB connection (if you don't want to go through the Docker container and have a DB on your side), you can add this to the .env:
+4. Go to `/server/.env` and complete it to configure everything.
+To modify the DB connection, you can add this to the .env:
 ```
 DB_HOST = your_host
 DB_USER = your_user